Relative trace formulas and subconvexity estimates of L-functions for Hilbert modular forms: Introduction

 with the implied constant independent of $l=(l_v)_{v\in \Sigma_\infty}$, $\fn$, $\eta$ and $\pi\in \Pi_{\rm{cus}}(l,\fn)$. \end{thm}

 Theorems~\ref{ED-THM} and \ref{T4} are obtained by the relative trace formula stated in \S 9 together with the explicit formulas of local terms given in \S 10 and \S 11.
 Technically speaking, there are substantial differences between \cite{Ramakrishnan-Rogawski}, \cite{FeigonWhitehouse} and ours in the way explained below.
 In \cite{FeigonWhitehouse}, by using the Jacquet-Langlands transfer and some refinements of Waldspurger's period formula, when the character $\eta$ is odd at all archimedean places, the equidistribution theorem is deduced from the relative trace formula developed by \cite{Jacquet-Chen} and explicated by the authors of \cite{FeigonWhitehouse} for an anisotropic inner form of $\GL(2)$ which is certainly an easier place to do analysis than $\GL(2)$.
 Contrary to this, like in \cite{Ramakrishnan-Rogawski}, we perform an explicit computation of the relative trace formula on $\GL(2)$ for the period along the split torus, which is slightly harder analytically due to the non-compactness of the spaces but much easier algebraically because we only have to consider the Hecke's zeta integral in the spectral side.
 The analytical difficulty can be resolved by the technique developed in \cite{Tsud} (see 6.3 and 6.5.
 For a different approach, we refer to \cite{Ramakrishnan-Rogawski}).
-For the algebraic aspect, we have an advantage from \cite{Sugiyama1} which completed the computation of local Hecke zeta integral for local old forms.
+For the algebraic aspect, we have an advantage from \cite{Sugiyama1} which completed the computation of local Hecke's zeta integrals for local old forms.
 Due to the direct nature of the method, we can rather easily drop several local and global constraints on automorphic representations and the character $\eta$ which is essential to move to an anisotropic group by the Jacquet-Langlands transfer.
 For example, the character $\eta$ is allowed to be trivial in our work.
-Moreover, the usage of the ``Shintani functions'' (see 3.2) in place of the matrix coefficients of discrete series at archimedean places simplifies some computation of the archimedean orbital integrals compared with \cite{Ramakrishnan-Rogawski}.
+Moreover, the usage of the ``Shintani functions'' (see \S3.2) in place of the matrix coefficients of discrete series at archimedean places simplifies some computation of the archimedean orbital integrals compared with \cite{Ramakrishnan-Rogawski}.
 Similarly, the usage of the ``Green functions'' (see \S 4) at finite places makes it possible for us to compute the non-archimedean orbital integrals directly; our result is thorough in the sense that it covers not only the unit element of the spherical Hecke algebra but also all of its elements.
-As far as the authors know, this kind of explicit formula of local orbital integrals for general Hecke functions is not found in the previous works.